khulnasoft/tradescope/docs/developer.md

 To quickly test the public endpoints of an exchange, add a configuration for your exchange to `tests/exchange_online/conftest.py` and run these tests with `pytest --longrun tests/exchange_online/test_ccxt_compat.py`.
 Completing these tests successfully a good basis point (it's a requirement, actually), however these won't guarantee correct exchange functioning, as this only tests public endpoints, but no private endpoint (like generate order or similar).

-Also try to use `tradescope download-data` for an extended timerange (multiple months) and verify that the data downloaded correctly (no holes, the specified timerange was actually downloaded).
+Also try to use `freqtrade download-data` for an extended timerange (multiple months) and verify that the data downloaded correctly (no holes, the specified timerange was actually downloaded).

 These are prerequisites to have an exchange listed as either Supported or Community tested (listed on the homepage).
 The below are "extras", which will make an exchange better (feature-complete) - but are not absolutely necessary for either of the 2 categories.